Josh9182/Excel-Tips-and-Tricks/README.md

 ```
 =MAXIFS(Max_range,Criteria_range1,Criteria1,...) -> =MAXIFS(D:D,A:A,A8)
 ```
 **Max_range:** This is the set of cells that will be analyzed to determine the maximum value regarding the criteria(s) in the form of numerical data.
 In this case, Max_Range would be Column D, "Money Spent".

 **Criteria_range1+:** This is the condition that will help narrow down the selection to a specific column or columns.
 In this case the criteria_range would be Column A, "Country".

 **Criteria1+:** This condition can be in the form of any criteria, whether it be a numerical, expression, or text value.
 The Criteria specifies which cells in the Criteria_range will be used to determine the maximum value.
 In this case the Criteria will be Column A8, "France".

-## Advanced Logical Functions

-While operation functions utilize data to return true or false values, logical functions instead work with data to return numerical or text values based on the functions evaluations.

 ## Common Logical Functions
 There are various logical functions used to evaluate data, these include:
+While operation functions utilize data to return true or false values, logical functions instead work with data to return numerical or text values based on the functions evaluations.

+## Data Lookup Functions

 **SWITCH():**